-Mushroom and Beer Soup isn’t a traditional Russian soup, however Russians love all things mushrooms.
-There are many ways to make mushroom soups with many varieties of mushrooms, depending on what part of the world you live in.
+Mushroom and Beer Soup isn't a traditional Russian soup, however Russians love all things mushrooms.
+There are many ways to make mushroom soups with many varieties of mushrooms.
+When people think of mushroom soup, they usually think of a creamy soup.
+This is a vegan mushroom soup recipe made without cream, and it's still very tasty.

-My first memories of mushrooms came from a book from which we learned to read in Russian from, our Bukvar (Буквар), which was a Soviet state sponsored beginner reader book.
+My first memories of mushrooms came from a book from which we learned to read in Russian from, our Bukvar (Буквар).
+This was a Soviet state sponsored beginner reader alphabet book.
 It seemed that the boys and girls in this book always went mushroom picking in the forest.
-I always wondered where their parents where, and why they were allowed to wander in the Russian forest with all those bears around.
+I always wondered where their parents were, and why they were allowed to wander in the Russian forest with all those bears around?

 Mushroom picking is definitely part of the Russian culture.
 My mum went mushroom picking with her friend Molly in Canada, who knew so much about mushrooms, eat the wrong ones and you could die.
 Wild mushrooms taste so much better than our store bought varieties, and have a different flavour, not all mushrooms taste the same.

 Not all soups are made with fresh mushrooms, you can also add dried mushrooms by just rehydrating them.
-Adding dried mushrooms to your recipes can give a different mushroom taste and a depth of flavour that regular fresh mushrooms can’t.
+Adding dried mushrooms to your recipes can give a different mushroom taste and a depth of flavour that regular fresh mushrooms can't.
 I find the Asian grocers seems to have the largest selection of dried mushrooms.
-I used both in this recipe, and you could even make Mushroom and Beer Soup entirely only from dried mushrooms.
+I used both in this recipe.
+You could even make Vegan Mushroom Soup entirely only from dried mushrooms.
+Dried mushrooms have a long shelf too, so that's handy too.

 - 2 litres of vegetable stock